Subscribe to join thousands of other ecommerce experts

 Step 2: Prioritise visibility across the right marketplaces

-An in-house ecommerce website is important for customer intimacy, and helps maximise the amount of data you can collect about shoppers.
-But funnelling all shoppers through your website is not realistic.
-90% of customers actually price check items on Amazon even after finding them on a website.
+An in-house ecommerce website is important for customer intimacy and helps maximise the amount of data you can collect about shoppers.
+However, funneling all shoppers through your website is not realistic.
+Actually, 90% of customers price check items on Amazon even after finding them on a website.

 Online marketplaces could be worth as much as $7 trillion in sales by 2024.
 Ecommerce requires being present on the platforms where your customers are, and providing them with the options necessary to deliver a ‘frictionless’ buying experience.
 But if you attempt to be everywhere at once, you can spread yourself too thin and fail to be effective anywhere.

 Focusing on the right marketplaces comes down to understanding your customers.
 Most businesses will benefit from being on the two giants — Amazon and Google Shopping.
 It’s the niche options that start to get more complicated.
 So, the right choice comes down to three factors:

 - Your industry: some platforms are industry-specific.
 For example, GAME is an essential marketplace for gaming companies, but unimportant to everyone else.
 The same could be said for ASOS and clothing — particularly in the UK.
 And Curry’s PC World for electronics and appliances.

 - Your geography: certain marketplaces dominate different regions.
 For example, Walmart is a huge player in US ecommerce, but has relatively minor influence elsewhere.
 The same goes for Sainsbury’s in the UK.
 OnBuy is another example of a regional UK player applicable to a broad number of product categories, but with limited penetration into other markets.
 Then there are big east Asian players like Rakuten (Japan) and Alibaba (China).